Last Updated on: 25th November 2023, 10:03 am

 Physical disparities between males and females exist in cockatiels, budgies, and ringneck parrots in their feathers, markings, colors, nares, and head shapes once they’re adults.

-How To Tell The Gender Of Parrots
+How To Tell The Gender of Parrots

 Sexual dimorphism refers to the physical differences between males and females.
-Parrots can have clear indicators of sex, while others have no indicators, depending on their species.

 Difference Between Male And Female Parrots

-- Feather patterns
+- Feather patterns.

-- Beak shape
+- Beak shape.

-- Head shape
+- Head shape.

-- Parrot-to-parrot variations
+- Parrot-to-parrot variations.

-- Male budgies will have blue ceres
+- Male budgies will have blue ceres.

-- Female budgies have white or tan ceres
+- Female budgies have white or tan ceres.

 Here’s how to identify females:

-- Stripes or dots on the underside of their tails
+- Stripes or dots on the underside of their tails.

-- Cheek spots are duller
+- Cheek spots are duller.

-- Yellow face feathering is just around the eyes and inner face
+- Yellow face feathering is just around the eyes and inner face.

 In contrast, male cockatiels have:

-- Brighter coloring
+- Brighter colors.

-- Vivid cheek spots
+- Vivid cheek spots.

-- A bright yellow face and crest
+- A bright yellow face and crest.